Official Government Website

 Since gaining the right to vote in 1896, Idaho women have been involved in politics at local, state, and national levels.
 A new temporary exhibit at the Idaho State Archives showcases just a few of those women who have taken on the unique challenges that come with running for, and serving, in elected office as a female.
 Original campaign materials, historic photos, and original documents help to highlight some of Idaho’s women in government, from U.S. Legislators to County Treasurers.

 Of the women featured in the exhibit, Maude Cosho stands out as a true pioneer in paving the way for women in legislature in Idaho.
 At a time where women were slowly transitioning into higher positions of power within state and local government, Maude’s perseverance was truly inspiring to those who followed.
 After her husband Harry’s accidental death in 1932, she raised three children, ran the Bristol Hotel, and served in the Idaho State Legislature (1933-34 and 1937-38).
 In 1931, Maude introduced the bill to give women the right to serve on juries.
-The four female House members (two republicans and two democrats) joined together in their support, but the printing of the bill was blocked, ending its possibility for passage.
+The four female House members (two Republicans and two Democrats) joined together in their support, but the printing of the bill was blocked, ending its possibility for passage.
 Maude again introduced the bill in 1933 stating, “This bill is an extension of the suffrage rights of women.”
 It passed the House but not the Senate.
 In 1937, she reintroduced it and again it failed.
 By the time the bill did pass, Maude was no longer in the legislature, but she did, along with a delegation of women, proudly stand behind Gov. Bottolfsen as he signed the bill into law in 1943.

 Maude had quite a sense of humor too.
 Also, in 1931, those same four women in the House introduced the bill to make “Here We Have Idaho” the state song.
 When asked to stand at the Speaker’s desk and sing it, Maude retorted, “No, we want to pass the bill, not to kill it!”

 During World War II, Maude joined the Women’s Army Corps at the age of 48, making her one of its oldest recruits.
 At age 54, she earned a master’s degree from the University of Idaho in American History.
-At age 57, when most people are looking forward to retirement, she began a 14-year career teaching Tohono O’odhan Indian children in Ajo, Arizona.
+At age 57, when most people are looking forward to retirement, she began a 14-year career teaching Tohono O’odham Indian children in Ajo, Arizona.
 During the last two years of her life she wrote the book, “An Idaho Hodgepodge.”
 In her 1973 memoir she wrote, “I have done almost everything in life that I have wanted to; I am sure I could have done more if I would have tried harder.”

 Learn more about Maude Cosho and other Idaho women in legislature at the Idaho State Archives.
 This exhibit, in commemoration of the 100th anniversary of women’s suffrage, is currently on display until March 31, 2020.
 It is free and open to the public during normal Research Center hours.